 Pair the glasses with the projector to establish communication between them for 3D viewing.

 - 1. Turn on the projector.

-- 2. Set the image source to HDMI.
+- 2. Set the image source to HDMI or WirelessHD (PowerLite Home Cinema 5040UBe) on the projector.

 - 3. Project a 3D image.

 4. Slide the power switch on the 3D glasses to the On position.